korewireless/Microvisor-Demo-Weather-Device/README.md

 The SDK makes used of code © 2021, STMicroelectronics and affiliates.
 This code is licensed under terms described in [this file](https://github.com/twilio/twilio-microvisor-hal-stm32u5/blob/main/LICENSE-STM32CubeU5.md).

-FreeRTOS is © 2021, Amazon Web Services, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).
+[FreeRTOS](https://freertos.org/) is © 2021, Amazon Web Services, Inc. It is licensed under the terms of the [Apache 2.0 License](./LICENSE).

+[cJSON](https://github.com/DaveGamble/cJSON) is © 2009-2017 Dave Gamble and cJSON contributors.
+It is licensed under the terms of the [MIT License](./LICENSE.md).